leenachennuru/leena_c_vankadara/content/talk/OptimizationDNN/index.md

 {{< rawhtml >}}
 <div style="text-align: justify">

  The analysis presented in the paper is two fold.
 1) Recent literature shows that the critical point behaviour of a randomly chosen high-dimensional landscape is riddled with saddle points in contrast to a low dimensional one.
 Several algorithms that are employed in optimization of loss surfaces arising in training deep neural networks: RMSPROP, ADAGRAD, Momentum based Gradient Descent, Hessain Free optimization, Conjugate gradient descent, Natural gradient descent, Newtons method and Krylov's subspace method were analyzed for their behaviour around saddle points.
-2) In the overfitting paradigm, unsupervised pre-taining has been studied for its ability to prevent overfitting and its ability to provide the network with a good initialisation.
+2) In the overfitting paradigm, unsupervised pre-training has been studied for its ability to prevent overfitting and its ability to provide the network with a good initialisation.

 {{< /rawhtml >}}
 </div>